x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/exchange-admin-center.md

 2. In the Office 365 admin center, choose **Admin centers** \> **Exchange**.

     ![Get to the Exchange admin center](media/ae439954-b836-47fa-9d02-3709b93cdb10.jpg)

+You can get to the Exchange admin center directly by using a URL.
+To do this, go to [https://outlook.office365.com/ecp](https://outlook.office365.com/ecp) and sign in using your credentials.

+> [!NOTE]
+> Be sure to use a private browsing session (not a regular session) to access the Exchange admin center using the direct URL.
+This will prevent the credential that you are currently logged on with from being used.
+To open an InPrivate Browsing session in Microsoft Edge or Internet Explorer or a Private Browsing session in Mozilla FireFox, press CTRL+SHIFT+P. To open a private browsing session in Google Chrome (called an incognito window), press CTRL+SHIFT+N.

 ## Exchange admin center features

 Here's what the Exchange admin center looks like.